shibbirweb/vs-code-extra-cursor-caret-height/README.md

 ### 🛠️ Usage

 1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
-2. Search for `Extra Cursor Height: Apply Height`.
+2. Search for `Extra Cursor Caret Height: Apply Height`.
 3. Enter the desired height in pixels (e.g., `30`).
 4. Exit the editor and reopen editor to see the changes.